starless-sky-protocol/starless-sky-network/README.md

 ![aa](https://i.imgur.com/69IIaFR.png)

-<p align=center>Descentralized network protocol for sending and receiving secure messages over an secure layer.</p>
+<p align=center>Descentralized network protocol providing smart identity over an secure layer.</p>

 ## What is the Starless Sky Protocol?

+Starless Sky is a network protocol for secure identities, providing the use of assymetric identities, public information, end-to-end messaging and smart contracts.
+The system consists of an identity holder having two keys, the private and the public, where through the private one he controls who he is on the network and the public one he allows to be exposed to receive messages, contracts or provide information about who he is.

-The Starless Sky Protocol is a one-to-many messaging connection protocol written in PHP that maintains data integrity and has unique and advanced encryption features.
+It also has an one-to-many messaging connection protocol written that maintains data integrity and has unique and advanced encryption features.
 Its construction consists of RESTful APIs that do not depend of a database to function.
 The relationship of information is made by hashes calculations and asymmetric cryptography, where the holder of the private key has a public key that is used to receive the messages.

 The algorithm is customizable by an environment file and centralized on servers known as "networks".
 Users can create their own networks or use existing networks.
 Each network may contain its own algorithm for handling information.
 It is interesting to note that the existence of malicious networks can exist.